sylabs/singularity-userdocs/quick_start.rst

 The `shell
 <https://www.sylabs.io/guides/{version}/user-guide/cli/singularity_shell.html>`_
-command allows you to spawn a new shell within your container and interact with it as though it were a small virtual machine.
+command allows you to spawn a new shell within your container and interact with it as though it were a virtual machine.

 .. code::